Kainn666/Unit-Conversion-App/README.md

-Here’s the updated `README.md` file with proper syntax highlighting and formatted code blocks for better readability:

----

 # Unit Conversions App

 The **Unit Conversions App** is a user-friendly web application designed to help users convert units of measurement quickly and efficiently.
 It supports three primary unit conversion categories: temperature, weight, and distance.